-Summary of Properties
+Summary of Properties Drainage Imperfect.

-Drainage: Imperfect.
 The tight clay subsoil clay has very low permeability and will cause water to "perch" in the bleached layer for weeks at a time.
 Bleaching is extreme, and the clay has dull mottled colours, both indicating seasonal waterlogging.
-Fertility: The soil has a high capacity to store nutrients (as indicated by the high CEC in the subsoil).
+Fertility The soil has a high capacity to store nutrients (as indicated by the high CEC in the subsoil).
 However, the surface soil CEC is only high because of its organic matter (note low value for 9-16 cm layer).
-Phosphorus levels are very high, but potassium i deficient.
+Phosphorus levels are very high, but potassium is deficient.
 Leaching has also reduced calcium and particularly magnesium to moderately low levels.
-Sulphur and trace elements are adequate. рН: Acidic at the surface, slightly alkaline with depth.
+Sulphur and trace elements are adequate. pH Acidic at the surface, slightly alkaline with depth.
 Dolomite is required for acidity correction to help raise the magnesium level.
-Rooting depth: 100 cm in pit, but there are few roots below 60 cm.
-Barriers to root growth: Physical: Very tight clay, making good root proliferation almost impossible.
+Rooting depth 100 cm in pit, but there are few roots below 60 cm.
+Barriers to root growth Physical: Very tight clay, making good root proliferation almost impossible.
 This means that plants cannot make efficient use of stored moisture in the subsoil.
 Chemical: Marginal acidity, marginal levels of some nutrients and an impoverished sub-surface layer restrict root development.
 Subsoil sodicity may be a problem where this layer is closer to the surface.
-Waterholding capacity: Approximately 70 mm in the rootzone (moderate to moderately low), and not all is available due to poor root distribution patterns.
-Seedling emergence: Fair, due to hard setting surface; maintenance of organic matter is vital.
-Workability: Fair.
-This soil rapidly changes from being too wet to being too dry.
-Erosion Potential: Water: Moderately low, due to the slight slope.
-Wind: Heavy grazing and pulverizing could result in wind erosion.